A Semester in Urbino - Italy

 Academic Responsibilities of Spring Urbino Program Participants

 All participants will be registered and complete the sequence of five courses listed above.
-Four courses will be transfer credit and will be visible on your schedule for Spring 2018 once you are in Committed status in ISUAbroad.
+Four courses will be transfer credit and will be visible on your schedule for Spring 2018 once you are in Committed status in ISUAbroad with a placeholder, INTED.
 The fifth course in Photojournalism will appear as ISU credit.

 Students must obtain a study visa valid for the Schengen Zone through the Consulate General of Italy in Chicago with the assistance of the program.
 Participants cannot obtain a study visa or any other type of visa on their own for use on this program.
 The college's Study Abroad Office will guide participants through the application process and formally apply for study visas on their behalf.